-How to Light Your Art Studio3 min read
+How to Light Your Art Studio

 Proper lighting is essential

 Studio lighting is one of the key factors when setting up your art studio.
-There are different kinds of light to choose from—including all artificial lighting to all natural lighting.
+There are different kinds of light to choose from—including all artificial lighting to all-natural lighting.
 Most of the time, you will need to find a way to light your studio with a mixture of both depending on your type of painting and the art studio space itself.

 First, your art studio will not only be a place to work, but also a place to showcase the finished products.
 What looks good on your easel might not look as nice once it’s on the wall.
 This is also important if you are painting on commission—try to adjust your light in your studio to the light that is in the space where the painting will end up.

-Dertermine what you lighting needs are
+Determine what your lighting needs are

 If you choose to light your studio with natural light only, there is the famous North Light approach.
 This means that your studio will mainly be lit by North light, which requires a window and space with the perfect view.
-If using all natural light isn’t an option, and a lot of the time it is not, you will need to use artificial lighting.
+If using all-natural light isn’t an option, and a lot of the time it is not, you will need to use artificial lighting.

 You will need to have adjustable lighting for different seasons and different times of the day, here are some things to think about when determining the ideal light for your space:

 Different bulbs can give you different color temperatures, so you can balance the natural light and the artificial light to get exactly the right light for your painting.
 However, this can be costly and imprecise.
-The best solution is a light with adjustable color temperature.
+The best solution is light with adjustable color temperature.